dojo/docs/developer/design/builder.rst

 loader configuration.

 3. Zero or more package.json resources that describe a CommonJS package, as specified by the command line switch ``--package``.
-Thiw switch requires a path that contains a package.json resource.
+This switch requires a path that points to a directory that contains a package.json resource.

 4. Zero or more other command line switches that give (profile-property-name, profile-property-value) pairs.

 The build system processes each resource described above (Items 1-3) in the order provided on the command line; if two or more resources attempt to set the same profile property, then the last input wins.
-Some profile properties are mixed one or two-level deep; see xxx for a description about how each profile property is mixed.
-The command line switches in Item 4 are always processed last, so they will always override any existing profile property.
+Some profile properties are more deeply; see xxx for a description about how each profile property is mixed.
+The command line switches in Item 4 are processed last, so they will always override any existing profile property.

 Command line switches have the form

   -*variable* *value*

 Or...

   --*long-variable-name* *value*

 Not all switches have short-name (single-dash) variants.
 See xxx for a complete list of command line switches.

 The build system also supports switches to have the form

-*variable* = *value*
+  *variable*=*value*

 This was the form required by the legacy build system released with Dojo v1.6-; it is deprecated in favor of the more-traditional form.

-The build system includes the command switch ``--check-args`` which processes the command line, reads all profile, dojoConfig, require, and package resources, and then prints out the raw input and the resulting mixed profile.
-This switch is a great resource for understanding and debugging how a particular build system invocation is consuming the command line.
+The build system includes the command switch ``--check-args`` which processes the command line, reads all profile, dojoConfig, require, and package resources, and then prints out the raw input.
+This switch is a great tool for understanding and debugging how a particular build system invocation is consuming the command line.
 For example,

 .. code-block :: text